thiippal/abulafia/examples/README.md

 #### `blocklist`

-Use the optional key `blocklist` to block certain users from accessing the pool and the associated training tasks.
+Use the optional key `blocklist` to block certain users from accessing the pool and the associated training.
 Provide a path to a TSV file with user identiers to be blocked as the value for this key.

 The blocklist column that contains the user identifiers must have the header `user_id`.
 See an example of a blocklist file [here](data/blocklist.tsv).